-Hugh Palmer joined the Utah Symphony as a member of the first violin section in January 2016, and is currently serving as Acting Associate Concertmaster.
+Hugh Palmer has been a member of the first violin section in the Utah Symphony since 2016, serving as Acting Associate Concertmaster in 2021.
 Previously he was a fellow with the New World Symphony, serving as concertmaster under the batons of Michael Tilson-Thomas, Roberto Abbado and others.
 He has also appeared as guest concertmaster with the Louisiana Philharmonic Orchestra, and formerly served as concertmaster of the Colburn Orchestra, National Repertory Orchestra and the Young Musician’s Foundation Debut Orchestra.

 Originally from Minnesota, Hugh began his violin studies at the age of 5, studying with Mary West and then Sally O’Reilly.
 He received his Bachelor’s Degree from Northwestern University, studying with Almita Vamos, and was a prize winner in the Thaviu Endowed Scholarship competition.
 He subsequently received his Artist’s Diploma from the Colburn Conservatory under the tutelage of Robert Lipsett.